thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 described is an Oblivious DNS over HTTP (DoH) service.
 The default media type expected for use in Oblivious HTTP to DNS resolvers is "application/dns-message" {{!DOH=RFC8484}}.

+In order for DNS servers to function as oblivious targets, they need to be accessible via an oblivious proxy.
+Encrypted DNS servers used with the discovery mechanisms described in this section can either be publicly accessible, or specific to a network.
+In general, only publicly accessible DNS servers will work as Oblivious DNS servers, unless there is a coordinated deployment with an oblivious proxy that is also hosted within a network.

 ### Use with DDR {#ddr}